Hiphop Tamizha

-Hiphop Tamizha (/ta/) is an Indian musical duo based in Chennai, Tamil Nadu.
+Hiphop Tamizha (/ta/) is an Indian musical duo based in Chennai Tamil Nadu.
 The duo consists of Rangadhithya "Adhi" Ramachandran Venkatapathy and R. Jeeva.
 (Note: While Hiphop Tamizha has sometimes been referred to as a group, or as Adhi's solo project, Adhi clarified the band's membership during the audio launch of Aambala in December 2014 .)

-Their commercial break-through came with the song "Club le Mabbu le" in 2011.
-In 2012, Hiphop Tamizha released their debut album Hip Hop Tamizhan, which is India's first Tamil hip hop album.
+Their commercial breakthrough came with the song "Club le Mabbu le" in 2011.
+In 2012, Hip hop Tamizha released their debut album Hip Hop Tamizhan, which is India's first Tamil hip hop album.
 It was a major success with both the general public and critics.
 While the duo were originally independent musicians, since 2013 they have contributed primarily to composing for films.

 Personal lives

 Rangadhithya "Adhi" Ramachandran Venkatapathy was born on 20 February 1990, and R. Jeeva was born 29 June 1991.
 Adhi's father works at Bharathiar University while his mother comes from an agricultural background.
 Adhi's first exposure to rap came when his neighbour showed him Michael Jackson's "Jam".
 His interest in hip hop music started developing in the tenth grade.
 He uploaded rap songs to the internet and got positive responses from people expressing interest in his music, who also encouraged him to start rapping in Tamil.
 His decision to rap in Tamil rather than English was made, in his words, to avoid looking like a "wannabe".
 Adhi named his account on the video-sharing site in YouTube as "Hiphop Tamizha", with a profile picture of the Tamil poet Subramania Bharati, to avoid being caught by his parents.
 Adhi's father had initially opposed his choice to pursue music professionally.
 He wanted Adhi to pursue higher studies, but gave him a year to do what he wanted, with the only constraint being that Adhi should not expect any help from him.
 After realising that Adhi was "trying to do some good work", he encouraged his son's musical interests.
 Adhi then moved to Chennai to "try [his] luck".

 Although Hiphop is a duo, Jeeva has seldom made public appearances, thus associating the name Hiphop Tamizha with Adhi more often.
 Adhi told IndiaGlitz that this is due to his shyness, and compared his partner to the unseen lion in the emblem of India, which includes four lions, with only three visible.
 Jeeva adopted the moniker Jeeva Beatz sometime after the two met in 2005.

 Adhi studied at Chavara Vidya Bhavan and Electrical Engineering at Bannari Amman Institute of Technology.
 He holds a state-level rank in Tamil Nadu Common Entrance Test and is a graduate in Master of Business Administration from the Department of Management Studies, University of Madras.
 As of October 2014, he was doing a PhD course at Bharathiar University, which he completed in June 2015.
 In August 2023, Adhi obtained a doctorate in Music Entrepreneurship.
 Jeeva is an alumnus of Loyola College, Chennai.

 On 30 November 2017, Adhi married Latchaya in a private ceremony at Tirupati.